DanieleVeri/black-box-eml/README.md

 # EMLOpt
 ## Emlpirical Model Learning for Contrained Black Box optimization

-Master's thesis in AI at university of Bologna under the supervision of prof. Michele Lombardi and Andrea Borghesi.
+Master's thesis in AI under the supervision of prof. Michele Lombardi and Andrea Borghesi.

 Based on work: Michele Lombardi, Michela Milano, and Andrea Bartolini.
 Empirical decision model learning.
 Artificial intelligence, 244, 2017-03

+This work employs a NN as surrogate model that is embedded into a MILP prescriptive model.
+The prescriptive model is then enriched with the domain constraints and optimize the acquisition function.

 ## Commands
 - Start jupyter server: `docker-compose up`